 Valuation Multiples for a Hair Salon

 The U.S. hair care services industry has more than 80,000 businesses.
 Approximately 77,000 beauty salons and 4,500 barbershops.
 This industry has a combined annual revenue of about $20 billion.
 Here is a quick summary of the trend of valuation multiples for a hair salon.
-Be sure to also check out our posts Valuing a Hair Salon, How to Value a Hair and Nail Salon, and Value Drivers for a Hair Salon
+Be sure to also check out our posts Valuing a Hair Salon, How to Value a Hair and Nail Salon, Business Valuation for Buying a Hair and Nail Salon, Business Valuation for Selling a Hair and Nail Salon, and Value Drivers for a Hair Salon.

 Disclaimer: These multiples are for educational purposes only.
 As such, the information provided does not constitute valuation advice.
 One should not act on it as such.
 These multiples do not represent the valuation opinion of Peak Business Valuation or any of its valuation professionals.
 Instead, seek the guidance and advice of a qualified business valuation professional.